-Oily dirt or waxy residue can be removed with a mild vinegar and water solution on a cloth, then use a slightly damp cloth with no cleaning solution to remove any cleaner and then be sure to wipe completely dry.
+Oily dirt or waxy residue and germs can be removed with a soap and water solution.
+Dip a cotton or microfiber cloth into the solution and wring it out.
+Wipe the wood veneer in small sections to clean it thoroughly.
+Use a slightly damp cloth with no cleaning solution to remove any cleaner and then be sure to wipe completely dry.
 It is vital to make sure that the cleaning solution does not affect the underlying surface.
 Even when you determine a cleaning method that works successfully, proceed cautiously.

 Following this simple cleaning, further protection and aesthetic enhancement can be obtained through the application of a stable, hard furniture polish, such as a hard paste wax.
-The hard wax surface can be dusted more easily because it will be smoother, and the dust will not be embedded in it as it would in an un-waxed surface.
+The hardwax surface can be dusted more easily because it will be smoother, and the dust will not be embedded in it as it would in an un-waxed surface.
 Waxing need only occur infrequently, only once every few years if needed, because the wax itself is not readily removed and it does not degrade chemically.
 Waxing too often can result in a built-up, cloudy surface.
 Be careful when using this method.